-As petrol prices are above £1.20 per litre, Hankook is reminding motorists that regular tyre checks and maintenance can help reduce fuel costs, prolong the life of your tyres, lower CO2 emissions and keep you on the right side of the law.
+As petrol prices continue to rise, Hankook is reminding motorists that regular tyre checks and maintenance can help reduce fuel costs, prolong the life of your tyres, lower CO2 emissions and keep you on the right side of the law.

 Why Should You Check Your Tyres?